mvolkmann/blog/src/swift.md

 assert(text == "Goat")
 ```

+## JSON

+TODO: Describe how to create and parse JSON.

+## File I/O

+TODO: Describe how to read and write files.

+## HTTP Requests

+TODO: Describe how to send HTTP requests and process HTTP responses.

 ## Tools

 To format Swift code in Xcode, select the lines to be formatted (cmd-a for all)